nevermined-io/app_docs/docs/tutorials/05-register-webservice.md

 - What can the web service be used for?
 - Who will be interested in the web service?
 - What kind of data does the web service require?
 What is the format of that data?
-- How long can the web service be used for?

 ### 4. Add integration instructions